Lorraine Heaysman

 She says her love to be out early is deep rooted from time spent out walking with her grandfather from as young as 2 years old.
 Lorraine first picked up a camera when she was 15 but had a career in hospitality until moving to Worthing in 1994.
 Lorraine is an active member of the arts community in Worthing.

-Lorraine enjoys sharing her skills and has given talks at the local college and in the autumn of 2015 started a series of workshops for beginners.
 Lorraine has work hanging in Worthing hospital and has won awards for her work, the most recent from the South Downs National Park Authority for her image Autumn Gold.
+Her work has also been published in various magazines.

 lorraineheaysmanphotography.co.uk